 Header containerStorm comes supplied with 40 example banner background images (numbered 1.jpg - 40.jpg).
 As always, you can use any of these example banner background images in your projects or use your own images in the banner instead.
-To use your own images, place an image in ExtraContent2 or use the FreeStyle banner technique (detailed in the theme user guide).
+To use your own images, place an image in ExtraContent2 or use the FreeStyle banner technique.
 Your banner images will be scaled responsively and can also be enhanced with title and ALT attributes for the benefit of search engines.
 Another trick you can perform is to enable the Banner Content Box in the theme settings; which displays ExtraContent3 as a semi-transparent box over the banner image; great for social networking icons or important messages.

 NavigationStorm uses the recently announced RAFT 2.0 (responsive adaptive framework for themes) plugin, for the website navigation.
 On mobile devices, the website navigation is presented in the form of a simple toggle / accordion style menu, to conserve screen space and allow users to easily tap and drill-down to lower levels of the website.
 On screens greater than 768px wide, an animated fly-out menu is used.
 The fly-out menu is able to support links than span multiple lines, Font Awesome icons and automatically displays a chevron icon against all links with subpages available.
 The navigation menu has been carefully crafted to facilitate ease of use on all screen sizes.